Faith-Nchifor/supply-chain-inventory-analytics/README.md

 # supply-chain-inventory-analytics
-Analysis on inventory and order
+Diagnostinc analysis on inventory in a supply chain.